fedor4ever/elf2e32_next/tests/README.md

 ## Intro
-Good and bad targets used in tests, broken - excluded.
+Good targets used in tests to compare with original elf2e32, broken and bad - excluded.

 **Good targets:**
  - AlternateReaderRecog.dll